Learning to Generate Rigid Body Interactions with Video Diffusion Models: Experiments

-\paragraph{Quantitative evaluation.} We further validate our findings with a quantitative evaluation on \interactions data, following the same protocol as in Section~\ref{sec:simple}.
-As shown in Table~\ref{tab:interaction_metrics}, \methodname achieves the best results when trained on \interactions.
-Notably, even when trained only on \simple, it still outperforms all baselines, highlighting that \methodname is the most suitable method for rendering motion give an initial velocity.
+We validate the importance of specific data with a quantitative evaluation on \emph{Interactions}, following the same protocol as in Section~\ref{sec:simple} (Low-level motion control).
+As shown in Table~\ref{tab:interaction_metrics}, KineMask achieves the best results when trained on the \emph{Interactions} dataset.
+Notably, even when trained only on the \emph{Simple Motion} dataset, it greatly outperforms CogVideoX, highlighting the need of our research to improve object interactions.\looseness=-1

+\paragraph{Emergence of causality.} Figure~\ref{fig:causality} shows results of KineMask trained on \emph{Interactions} and tested with different inputs on a \emph{Real World} scene with interacting objects.
+On top, as velocity increases, the interactions also change, indicating that the model captures causality of collisions.
+At the bottom, \textit{with the same velocity}, we inpaint the input image, removing the interacting object, or replacing it with objects of different mass.
+The different final position of the moving object demonstrates understanding of mass in collisions.
+Note that this result is challenging for drag-based methods since they imply prior knowledge of the object final position.
+KineMask instead maps different target positions to the same input, depending on the environment.\looseness=-1

+\paragraph{Generalization.} By training on interactions \emph{KineMask} is able to generalize its knowledge not only to object-object interaction but also to hand-object and hand-tool-object interaction as it is shown in Figure~\ref{fig:human-object}.
+By exploiting the knowledge gained in our two stage training with synthetic data to learn plausible collisions, and its powerful prior knowledge from the real world, \emph{KineMask} is able to generate plausible interactions.
+Notice that CogVideoX generates unrealistic motion, where the objects start to move in a certain direction without any touch from the hand-tool.
+While KineMask follows the input given by the user, respects causality and generates plausible interactions.

-\subsubsection{High-level text conditioning}
+\subsubsection{High-level text conditioning.}

 We now enable the usage of $c$ at training and $c_\text{infer}$ at inference.
-This allows us to assess the effects of text introduced in \methodname, and to draw insights on generalization.
+This allows us to assess the effects of text introduced in KineMask, and to draw insights on generalization.\looseness=-1